sprakash57/phenom-users/README.md

 - React-Router
 - Redux-Thunk

-### 🚀 Features
+## 🚀 Features

 - Search bar - Search User by their name.
-- In-page Navigation - Once you have selected any user.
-If you want to look next one, just use the navigation bar built inside User detail page.
+- In-page Navigation - Help you to navigate among users without going to Home page everytime.
 - Reverse geocoding (Only work with valid Google Maps API key.
 Otherwise it will display latitude and longitude strings.
 Replace **process.env.REACT_APP_GOOGLE_API** with the your API Key)